Christianity: Major Gospel Part 3 Series

-Religion: Christianity Part 3 – the Gospel of Luke Corrected 3/24/2022
+Religion: Christianity Part 3 – the Gospel of Luke

-Luke became the interpreter and or mediator to those who heard the preachings of Paul that sounded different from what they were hearing from other preachers who were more focused to the Old Testament, like Judaism and the teaching of the Apostles of Jesus Christ.
+Luke became the interpreter and or mediator to those who heard the preachings of Paul that sounded different from what they were hearing from other preachers who were more focused on the Old Testament, like Judaism and the teaching of the Apostles of Jesus Christ.
 Luke aimed to clarify any doubts about the new religion Paul founded and warnings to his converts; “For if someone comes to you and preaches a Jesus other than the Jesus we preached, or if you receive a different spirit from the Spirit you received, or a different gospel from the one you accepted, you put up with it easily enough.”—NIV.

 Jesus preaching from the beginning of his ministry was about the kingdom of God is at hand.
 What is the kingdom of God?
-“And when he was demanded of the Pharisees when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.
+“And when he was demanded of the Pharisees when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: neither shall they say, Lo here!
+Or, lo there!
+For, behold, the kingdom of God is within you.
 And he said unto the disciples, The days will come when ye shall desire to see one of the days of the Son of man, and ye shall not see it.”
 Luke 17:20-22 KJV.
-The Kingdom of God is something that no one can see, it is something that we can feel when it is within us.
+The Kingdom of God is something that no one can see; it is something that we can feel when it is within us.
 The gift of the Holy Spirit is part of the kingdom.

 God is all in all.